nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ###4 Marking tasks as done

-Remember that report that we added at the start?
+Remember the report that we added at the start?
 Once you have done it, simply type the following command below and <kbd>Enter</kbd> and you will never have to see it again.
 Unless of course, if you want to, then we will show you how in the later part of this user guide.

 > Format: Done &lt;index&gt;